woodrutr/GraniteLedger/README.md

 3. **Run the Environment Creation Script**

-   Run the batch file to set up the Conda environment:
+   On **Windows**, run the batch file to set up the Conda environment:

    ```bash
    envs\env-setup.bat